Graphically discrete groups and rigidity: Graphical discreteness of closed - 3- manifold groups

 Now suppose $v$ is a vertex corresponding to a Seifert fibered component, and let $\tilde M_v=\Sigma_v\times \bR$ be a Seifert fibered vertex space, where $\Sigma_v$ is a convex subset of $\bH^2$ whose boundary is a union of disjoint geodesics.
 Since $\Gamma_v$ acts geometrically on $\tilde M_v$ and is a uniform lattice in $G_v$, we deduce that $G_v$ admits a cobounded quasi-action on $\tilde M_v$.

-We now summarize an argument identical to that given in \cite[\S 5.2]{KapovichLeeb97}, which we refer to for details.
-By reflecting along boundary flats, we can extend the cobounded action of $G_v$ on $\Sigma_v\times \bR$ to a quasi-action of $G_v$ on $\bH^2\times \bR$.
-This quasi-action preserves fibers of the form $\{x\}\times \bR$ and so descends to a quasi-action of $G_v$ on $\bH^2$.
-Since this quasi-action preserves a discrete line pattern, it can be quasi-conjugated to an isometric discrete cocompact action on $\bH^2$.
-Thus, there is a map $\phi_v:G_v\to \Isom(\bH^2)$ whose image is a discrete non-uniform lattice $Q_v$ in $\bH^2$ and whose kernel is an open subgroup $R_v$.
-Thus $Q_v$ is the fundamental group of a 2-orbifold $S_v$.
-The group $R_v\cap \Gamma_v$ is the kernel of the restriction $\phi_v|_{\Gamma_v}$, which is a finitely generated two-ended group.
-Since $\bZ$ is graphically discrete and $R_v\cap \Gamma_v$ is a lattice in $R_v$, we deduce there is a compact open normal subgroup $K_v\vartriangleleft R_v$ with quotient $L_v$ isomorphic to $\bZ$ or $D_\infty$.
+To find the desired compact open normal subgroup, we employ work of Kapovich--Leeb~\cite[\S 5.2]{KapovichLeeb97}.
+We summarize the relevant points in their argument, and refer to their paper for details.
+By reflecting along boundary flats, the cobounded action of $G_v$ on $\Sigma_v\times \bR$ extends to a quasi-action of $G_v$ on $\bH^2\times \bR$.
+This quasi-action preserves fibers of the form $\{x\}\times \bR$ and so descends to a quasi-action of $G_v$ on $\bH^2$ \cite[Proposition 5.4]{KapovichLeeb97}.
+Using work of Tukia~\cite{tukia} and the line pattern coming from $\p \Sigma_v$, the authors prove the quasi-action on $\Hy^2$ can be quasi-conjugated to an isometric discrete cocompact action on $\bH^2$.
+They conclude there is a map $\phi_v:G_v\to \Isom(\bH^2)$ whose image is a discrete non-uniform lattice $Q_v$ in $\bH^2$ where $Q_v$ is the fundamental group of a 2-orbifold $S_v$.